kenessajr/react-with-actions/README.md

 > All the codes can be found here [https://github.com/kenessajr/react-with-actions](https://github.com/kenessajr/react-with-actions).

 ## Contributions
 Pull requests are welcome!
 I'am happy to review and accept pull requests for the following:
 - README.md Improvement
 - Github Actions workflow Improvement

-Ping [@kenessajr](https://twitter.com/kenessajr) on Twitter if you have any questions about how to contribute --I'm happy to help.
+Should you have any questions on how to contribute, please do not hesitate to reach out to me on [kenessajr](https://twitter.com/kenessajr) on twitter. --I'm happy to help.

 ## License